bem/bem-components/common.blocks/menu/menu.en.md

 <a name="size"></a>
 ### _size

-Implemented only for theme `normal`.
+Implemented only for theme `islands`.

 Provides to all types of menus with the `size` value.